KingsleyMcSimon/MirianRecipe/Readme.md

 2. Any code editor can serve but i preferred using VSCode.

-3. The will and determination to learn how to write codes.
+3. The will and determination to learn how to write codes will be very handy in making things to work out fine.

 # Contributing: